thekashmasher/TT_4BIT_ALU_TEST/docs/info.md

 ## Overview

 The `4-Bit ALU` module is designed to perform various arithmetic and logical operations on 4-bit binary numbers.
 It supports operations such as addition, subtraction, multiplication, division, and several logical operations.
 Additionally, it includes an encryption function that can be used to encrypt 4-bit inputs using an 8-bit key.
-This capstone project is from the MIT BWSI Basics of ASICs class.

 ## How it Works